Uloma-tech/LITA-Capstone-project/README.md

 - Most popular subscription type

 ### Data Analysis
-In the data analysis using SQL the following codes were used:
+In the data analysis using SQL, the following codes were used:

 *SALES DATA*